jalho/rust-dedicated-server/README.md

 1. Provision a Debian VM with at least 16 GB RAM.

 2. Install [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Manually)
    on the VM so that its entrypoint is at `/home/rust/steamcmd/steamcmd.sh`.
+The entry point needs to be different of where RustDedicated will be installed (that being `/home/rust/`)!

    ```
    mkdir -p /home/rust/steamcmd